arvydasjo/DIY-Chess-Clock-Prototype/README.md

 - **3D/**: STL files for 3D printing the case
 - **Images/**: Prototype pictures
 - **Firmware/**: Source code for the microcontroller

+## Tools used in the project

+- Kicad for PCB design
+- STM32CubeIDE + STLINK-V3MINIE for programming
+- Autodesk Fusion for 3D design